rajgoel/course-scientific-programming/09-lecture/slides.md

 ===

-## State Machines
+## State machines

+A [state machine](https://en.wikipedia.org/wiki/Finite-state_machine) represents systems by

-In scientific computing, especially simulations, many systems pass through a sequence of discrete **states**, each representing the characteristics of the system at a point in time.
+- **states** representing the characteristics of the system at a point in time,

-A [state machine](https://en.wikipedia.org/wiki/Finite-state_machine) represents systems by such states and **state transitions** defining how the system can moves from one state to another, and the **conditions** or **triggers** that cause these transitions.
+- **state transitions** defining how the system can moves from one state to another, and
+- **conditions** or **triggers** that cause these transitions.

+> [!NOTE]
+> State machines are quite common in scientific computing, in particular, when simulating complex systems.

 ---

 ### UML state machine diagrams

-A [UML state machine diagram](https://en.wikipedia.org/wiki/UML_state_machine) can be used to represent state machines.
+A [UML state machine diagram](https://en.wikipedia.org/wiki/UML_state_machine) depicts states, transitions, and conditions/triggers.

 <!--
 @startuml